jorisvddonk/electron-named-pipe-connect-issue/README.md

-This repository demonstrates an issue with Electron where connecting to a named pipe on Windows doesn't work correcty.
+This repository demonstrates an issue with Electron where connecting to a named pipe on Windows doesn't work correctly in the Renderer process.
 More information will follow.

 Tested Electron versions: